hien2706/Customer360-ETL-pipeline/README.md

 ### Project Details

 #### Extract
-PySpark is used to extract data from HDFS.
-There are 2 types of data: interaction data and behavior data
+PySpark is used to extract two types of data from HDFS: interaction data and behavior data.

 #### Transform
-PySpark is ultilized to transform data
+PySpark is utilized to transform the data.
 ##### Interaction data
-Script used: log_content_ETL.py \
+Script used: `log_content_ETL.py` \
 Steps included:
 - categorize AppName column and calculate total duration of each contract has with each category
 - Calculate total devices that each Contract uses